adurkarARIN555/MTRX2700-Game-Show/README.md

 #### Before gameplay:
 1. Assemble the board as shown in the picture with the wiper of each soft potentiometer connected to the pin that has been chosen in the IOC.
 To work correctly ensure that the ground values are shared between the soft potentiometers.
 ![image](https://github.com/adurkarARIN555/MTRX2700-Game-Show/assets/160560741/c07ad5c6-f359-4a8a-9d46-28b170f9636b)
 2. On windows or mac you should find the name of the serial port that is being used for example for mac on my computer it was "/dev/tty.usbmodem2103", or on windows it was "COM9".
+These values will differ based on what peripherals are plugged in on the specific computer.
+3. Ensure that the soft potentiometer controllers are placed on a hard surface because otherwise they may not show the correct values.
+The soft potentiometers should also be pressed not gently as this may result in an incorrect reading.